 Located in the heart of Bloomsbury near Russell Square, Lamb’s Conduit Street is a narrow and scenic street packed with unique shops that are worth a visit.

 Shoppers can head to such spots as Persephone Books, which stocks out-of-print books by female authors; the ethical People’s Supermarket; and a wide variety of boutique shops stocking clothing and apparel.

-24 Worship at – or simply stop into – St. George’s Church Bloomsbury
+24. Worship at – or simply step into – St. George’s Church Bloomsbury

 Among London’s many beautiful churches is St. George’s Church Bloomsbury, which was designed in the early 1700s by leading architect Nicholas Hawksmoor.